 To perform a fragmentation analysis of a volume mounted on drive C and provide progress, type:

 To defragment all volumes with normal priority and provide verbose output, type:

-- When run from the scheduled task, defrag has below policy for SSDs:
+When run from the scheduled task, defrag uses the below policy guidelines for SSDs:

-- If user ran traditional defrag manually on an SSD, say 3 weeks after the last scheduled task run, then the next scheduled task run will perform analysis and retrim but skip traditional defrag on that SSD.
+If you manually run traditional defragmentation on a SSD, between your normally scheduled runs, the next scheduled task run performs analysis and retrim, but skips traditional defragmentation on that SSD.